UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Deya N. Jourdy Columbia-Cornell 2011-2012 Assistant Professor, Rhinology & Endoscopic Skull Base Surgery, New York Medical College, ENT Faculty Practice, NY

-Lori Lemonnier Temple University 2010-2011 Rhinology and Endoscopic Skull Base Surgery, Munson Medical Center, Traverse City, Michigan
+Lori Lemonnier Temple University 2010-2011 Private Practice, Rhinology and Endoscopic Skull Base Surgery, Munson Medical Center, Traverse City, Michigan

-Belachew Tessema NYEEI 2008-2009 ProHealth Physicians at the Connecticut Sinus Institute; Assistant Professor, Univ Conn; Connecticut Sinus Institute
+Belachew Tessema NYEEI 2008-2009 ProHealth Physicians at the Connecticut Sinus Institute; Assistant Professor, University of Connecticut Medical School Dept of Otolaryngology

 Anderson Eloy Mt Sinai 2007-2008 Professor and Vice Chairman, Rutgers - New Jersey Medical School, Newark, NJ